 Ateneans of an older generation were notorious for their so-called “Arrhneo accent”–a brand of English with a distinct twang acquired from their New York Jesuit mentors.
 It separated our “old boys” from the rest of the world—but not always in a good way.
 Nowadays we talk about “The Ateneo Way” to express our commitment to excellence in the things we do–as well as our pride in the way we do things.
 That’s all right when everyone else in the room is a true blue Atenean.
 But try saying it to a more diverse audience, and you’d better watch out for all the furtive collective eyeball-rolling and eyebrow-raising that’s sure to go around.

 On the occasion of this Mass of the Holy Spirit, as we begin a brand new school year here at the Ateneo de Manila, here’s a good question to ask, a question that I think both the new and veteran Ateneans among us will gain much from asking: “Do you have an Ateneo blue ego?”

 You heard me right.
 Not Ateneo blue eagle, but Ateneo blue ego.
-Not the giant university mascot billboarded on the facade of Loyola Center, not our men’s varsity basketball team—those are certainly good to have.
+Not the giant university mascot billboarded on the facade of Blue Eagle Gym, not our men’s varsity basketball team—those are certainly good to have.
 But I’m referring instead to what Ateneans end up growing if they’re not careful just hanging out here on campus: an Ateneo blue ego.

 There’s nothing wrong with school pride; it’s a wonderful virtue to celebrate at graduations and sports competitions.
 But if it’s taken way too seriously–as it sometimes is, one could get carried away and end up carrying it beyond the occasions where it properly belongs.
 A healthy dose of school pride could morph into a subtle and dangerous sense of self-entitlement based on nothing but one’s diploma.